 The Carrapateena copper-gold project is located on the eastern margin of the Gawler Craton in South Australia, approximately 160km from the Port Augusta.

-Phase one construction of the project commenced following the OZ Minerals’s Board approval for the development of the Carrapateena project in August 2017 and commissioning is expected in Q4 2019.
-The mine is estimated to produce 4.25 million tonnes per annum (Mtpa).
+Phase one construction of the project commenced following the OZ Minerals’s Board approval for the development of the Carrapateena project in August 2017.

-A pre-feasibility study for the $2.9bn underground mining project was completed in August.
 A feasibility study update, which was released in August 2017, estimated Carrapateena’s net present value at $916m.
+A feasibility study on the potential expansion of the bottom half of the operation into a block cave is in progress.

 The Carrapateena copper-gold deposit was discovered by Rudy Gomez in 2005.
 OZ Minerals acquired the project from Rudy Gomez (58%), Teck Australia (34%) and minorities (8%) in May 2011.

 Carrapateena is an iron oxide-copper-gold (IOCG) ore deposit located approximately 250km south-east of OZ Minerals’ Prominent Hill mine.
-It is made up of four exploration licences spread across a 1,070km² area in central South Australia.
+It comprises four exploration licences spread across a 1,070km² area in central South Australia.

 With a 300m diameter and a vertical depth of 1,000m, the cylindrical-shaped Carrapateena deposit is located within the eastern margin of the Gawler Craton and hosted by the Carrapateena Breccia Complex (CBC), which is overlain by 470m of Stuart Shelf sediments.